Hillfields: Early modern

+Modern period

 In 1816, the first school in the area is recorded as being located within Primrose Hill House, which had been converted to serve as a school.
 This closed in 1837; however, it was reopened as a boarding school in 1848 by Rev. J. S. Gilbert and T. Wyles.

 In 1828, Harnall became the first suburb in Coventry after the city expanded outside the city walls.
 This resulted in the construction of villas throughout the suburb.
 It became known as New Town.
 Problems arose soon after its incorporation into Coventry when the River Sherbourne, which separated the two areas, began to flood as a result of two mills.
 These two mills were finally removed in 1844 by an Act of Parliament.
 Once the two mills were removed, New Town could develop and connect to Coventry.

 The Health of Towns Act 1848 resulted in the establishment of a Local Board of Health in 1849 who then surveyed the city in 1850.
 A result of the survey was new building guidelines for the city.
 As much of the city had already been developed, Hillfields became a favourable location for new houses and the area began to expand.
 Also, the standard of living in Hillfields was much higher than those who remained in the slums within Coventry city.

 The motor industry in Coventry boomed at the start of the 20th century and by 1905, there were 20 motor manufacturers in Hillfields alone.
 In the 1930s, the Singer Company became Coventry's largest manufacturer and it operated five different sites in Hillfields.